-Employee Name Student Name Relationship

-I can confirm that I am fully aware of the code of conduct relating to contact out of school with students in line with this policy.

-If I am tutoring a student outside of school, I am aware that the following must be adhered to:

-I do not, at any point, teach the child in question as part of my daily timetable - this is a stipulation of such tutoring.

-I emphasise to parents that this is done completely independently of the school.
+Employee Name Student Name Relationship I can confirm that I am fully a with students in line with this p 3 ating to contact out of school If I am tutoring a student outs to: ide of school, I am aware that the following must be adhered I do not, at any point, teach stipulation of such tutoring. the child in question as part o f my daily timetable - this is a I emphasise to parents that thi s is done completely independe ntly of the school.
 No monies come through the school at any point, informally (e.g. via the child) or formally.

-No private tutoring is to take place on the school premises.
+No private tutoring is to take p place on the school premises.
 I confirm that if these circumstances change at any time I will complete a new form to ensure the school are aware of any relationships.

-د .
-Data Sig ned Date
+Signed Date